-The issue stems from a glitch with particular third-party security software packages, rather than having anything to do with the browser itself.
+The issue arose when users updated from Firefox 67.0.1 to Firefox 67.0.2 but stems from a glitch with particular third-party security software packages rather than anything to do with the browser itself.

 “One option to fix the issue on the user’s end would be to exclude Firefox or the file from scans,” Brinkmann writes.

 “Other than that, you either have to wait for AVG/Avast to issue a patch that addresses the problem or remove the software from the system.”

 “Some Firefox users fixed the issue by rolling back to Firefox 67.0.1; AVG/Avast software appears to play fine with that version of the browser,” he added.

 In response to a request for comment from The Daily Swig, Avast (which owns both the Avast and AVG brands) acknowledge the problem but said it was limited to users of the AVG Password Protection feature.
 The problem has since been resolved.

 “It appears that some AVG users may have been unable to access their browser passwords when using Firefox.
 This only applied to those who purchased the AVG Password Protection feature and the issue was fixed today [Friday] at 12:20pm.
 Avast users were not affected.
 This happened because Firefox updated its certificates for sign in to the new version of the browser and AVG did not have this new certificate marked in its database as trusted.”